Fun Things to Do in Nashville with Kids

 If you think your kids would be bored, don’t worry!
 Take them directly to the Taylor Swift Education Center where you’ll find lots of activities and resources for kids.

-We chose to do a few of the scavenger hunts.
+We chose to do a few scavenger hunts.
 These require kids (and adults) to actually pay attention to exhibits throughout the museum.
 Everyone stays engaged because you want to get the prize at the end of the scavenger hunt!

 Our kids were 6 and 4 when they did them, so they needed a lot of help from us.
 I didn’t mind, because that way we slowed down and saw everything in the museum instead of just rushing through.